wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

  The test device is a Galenium specific concept.
 It encapsulates the browser type (e.g. Chrome) and the viewport size (e.g. 1024x800).
 With this information Galenium can instantiate browsers using Selenium.

 ### Test Names
  In Galenium the test name is central.
-The test name is used to aggregate log statements and results for reporting purposes in Extent Report.
-Different names for test cases must be used to get separate test cases in the Extent Report.
+The test name is used in reporting.

 ### Test Descriptions
  A more detailed description can be added to the test case and logged in the report.
 Descriptions can be used for important information that would overload the test name.
  Descriptions are optional and not used by default in Galenium.

 ### Reports
- This is used to keep multiple runs of the same test case logging to the same Extent Report test case.
- Log management is done transparently by Galenium.
- The GaleniumReportUtil.getLogger() method is used to retrieve a logger.
- Simple Logging Facade for Java (SLF4J) logging calls are used to write to the test case report.
- The GaleniumReportUtil.getMarkedLogger(Marker) method is used to create marked log entries which can be filtered using a SLF4J configuration.
+Allure reports integrates transparently with JUnit.
+Logs will be attached to the reports.

 ### Thread-Safe Context

 Parallel execution is very important in UI tests.
 Setup using real browsers takes time.
 With responsive layouts we end up with a lot test cases quickly.

-Galenium uses TestNG's parallelization features which allows multiple threads to handle the test cases concurrently.
+Galenium uses JUnit's parallelization features which allows multiple threads to handle the test cases concurrently.
 Configuration and data has to be available to one test case instance, but must not be visible to all other test case instances.
 A thread-safe context achieves this.

 #### GaleniumContext